T4VN/uTPro.Feature.SimpleFormBuilder/README.md

-# SimpleForm — Lightweight Form Builder for Umbraco
+# uTPro Form — Lightweight Form Builder for Umbraco

-SimpleForm lets you create and manage dynamic forms from the Umbraco backoffice — no code required for everyday use.
-For developers, adding a custom field type takes just two steps.
+Create and manage dynamic forms directly from the Umbraco backoffice — no code required for everyday use.
+Render any form on the front-end with a single line, and extend it with custom field types in two steps.

+Works with **Umbraco 16, 17 and 18** (multi-targeted `net9.0` / `net10.0`).

+---

+## Features

+- Dedicated **uTPro Form** section in the top menu bar, with a left **Forms** tree (like Dictionary)
+- Visual builder: groups → 12-column layout → fields, drag-free ordering, live settings
+- **19 built-in field types** and a 2-step custom field type extension point
+- Client-side validation with multi-language (Umbraco Dictionary) messages
+- **Sensitive fields encrypted at rest** (ASP.NET Data Protection), masked in the UI by default
+- Entry storage with search, date filters, paging, CSV export
+- Public REST APIs for submit / render / entries (opt-in per form)
+- Role-aware UI driven by Umbraco user groups

 ---